ut-amrl-private/planning-assignment-1/README.md

 You have been provided a `cake-domain.pddl` and `cake-problem.pddl` for the `have-cake-eat-cake` problem discussed in class.
 Modify the domain and the problem to create a more complex setting:

-1. Modify the domain so that once something is baked, the dishes are dirty, and need to be cleaned using the "clean" action.
+1. Create file, `cake-complex-domain.pddl` with conntent from `cake-domain.pddl`.
+Modify the domain in `cake-complex-domain.pddl` so that once something is baked, the dishes are dirty, and need to be cleaned using the "clean" action.
 The resulting plan in the simple eat-cake-have-cake problem but using this complex domain should be:
     ```
     (bake cake)
     (eat cake)